What I learned about business from my dive in the ocean

 Holding back to save face never does anyone any good.
 Honor your feelings, do what you’ve got to do, and don’t look back.

+Like they say, “Keep your eye on the prize.”
 And so began the second dive.
 At this point, I thought I was going to die.
 I was stressed, sick, depleted, exhausted, and had a throbbing temple to boot.
 Because of these circumstances, there was a lack of resistance.
-Surprisingly, that brought a freedom and a true surrender to the moment and surroundings.
-Our dive master, garbed in a chainmail suit, proceeded to bring out a bloody tuna head on a spear.
+Surprisingly, that brought freedom and true surrender to the moment and surroundings.
+Our divemaster, garbed in a chainmail suit, proceeded to bring out a bloody tuna head on a spear.
 Needless to say, everyone was in awe of the feeding, and how up close and personal we were able to get.